 \subsection{2-particle irreducibility}

 A general Feynman diagram can be represented by a graph structure consisting of edges and vertices.
-If the original $v$-vertices connected by $V$ lines are encapsulated into super-vertices, the $Q$-diagrams which are 2PI in the $\mathcal{G}$ channel correspond to so-called three-edge-connected graphs.
-Figure~\ref{fig:2pi}(a) shows an example of a $Q$-diagram with 12 $v$-vertices, and Fig.~\ref{fig:2pi}(b) the corresponding graph with super-vertices.
+If the original $v$ vertices connected by $V$ lines are encapsulated into supervertices, the $Q$ diagrams which are 2PI in the $\mathcal{G}$ channel correspond to so-called three-edge-connected graphs.
+Figure~\ref{fig:2pi}(a) shows an example of a $Q$ diagram with 12 $v$ vertices, and Fig.~\ref{fig:2pi}(b) the corresponding graph with supervertices.
 To check for three-edge-connectivity, there exist several algorithms whose computational complexity scales as $\mathcal{O}(|E|)$, where $|E|$ is the number of edges in the graph.
 We use the algorithm introduced in Ref.~\onlinecite{Norouzi2014}, which is based on a depth-first search of the graph.

 In this algorithm, a given two-edge-connected graph (1PI Feynman diagram in the $\mathcal{G}$ channel) is successively transformed into a set of three-edge-connected components via absorption and ejection operations.
-Whenever the depth-first search backtracks, the cardinality (the number of neighboring vertices) of the descendant (the last super-vertex on the line) is investigated.
-If it is $2$, the descendant is ejected as an isolated three-edge connected component.
+Whenever the depth-first search backtracks, the cardinality (the number of neighboring vertices) of the descendant (the last supervertex on the line) is investigated.
+If it is $2$, the descendant is ejected as an isolated three-edge-connected component.
 Otherwise the graph is transformed using the absorption operation and the search proceeds.
-Since we are only interested in the three-edge-connectivity itself, we stop the checking routine after the first ejection operation.
+Since we are only interested in the three-edge connectivity itself, we stop the checking routine after the first ejection operation.